Our Code of Practice

 Respect for free and informed consent.

-Individuals are generally presumed to have the capacity and right to make free and informed decisions.
+Individuals are presumed to have the capacity and right to make free and informed decisions.
 Respect for persons means respecting the exercise of individual consent, and the principle of respect for persons translates into a requirement for free and informed consent on the part of all participants in research, including the right to withdraw from research without penalty.

 Respect for vulnerable persons.